dgaydukov/cert-ocpjp11/files/ocpjp11.md

 * if you have poorly written `hashcode`, then bucket would use `TreeMap` otherwise `LinkedList` How ConcurrentHashMap works:
 * null are not allowed as key/value.
 Cause in concurrent implementation when `get` return null is not clear if object mapped to null or object doesn't exist
-In simple map we can call `containsKey` to check if key exists, but in concurrent the value can be modified in between this call
+* in simple map we can call `containsKey` to check if key exists, but in concurrent the value can be modified in between this call
 * it provides functionality of `HashTable` but with speed comparable with `HashMap`
 * `HashTable` is slow, cause it locks whole map to perform update/delete/read/create
 * `concurrencyLevel` - third param to constructor (first two `capacity` & `loadFactor` same as for `HashMap`) - estimated number of concurrently updating threads (by default 16)